dvidelabs/flatcc/README.md

 FlatCC manages this in [flatcc_accessors.h] which forwards to platform dependent code in [pmemaccess.h].
 Note that is applies to the runtime code base only.
-For compile time the only issue should be hash tables and these should be using safe unaligned read methods.
+For compile time the only issue should be hash tables and these should also be safe.

 FlatCC either uses optimized `memcpy` or non-compliant pointer casts depending on the platform.
 Essentially, buffer memory is first copied, or pointer cast, into